The Fruit of Hope: Endurance

 The Relationship to God the Holy Spirit

 Third, notice the relationship to God the Holy Spirit.
-Verses 5 and 6 make the connection clear.
-"For our gospel came to you not only in word, but also in power and in the Holy Spirit and with full conviction."
-So the change in these people's lives is not only evidence that they are chosen by God the Father, as verse 4 says; it is also evidence that the Holy Spirit was powerfully at work within them.
+Verse 5 makes the connection clear.
+“For our gospel came to you not only in word, but also in power and in the Holy Spirit and with full conviction.”
+So the change in these people’s lives is not only evidence that they are chosen by God the Father, as verse 4 says; it is also evidence that the Holy Spirit was powerfully at work within them.

 Verse 6 spells out the evidence of this just like verse 3 did: “You became imitators of us and of the Lord, for you received the word in much affliction with joy inspired by the Holy Spirit.”
 The fact that affliction didn’t destroy the joy of their faith is evidence that the gospel had come with Holy Spirit power and not just in word.

 So the upshot of all this is that the faith and love and hope of verse 3 are not general psychological principles that happen to work and make people more productive and stable.
 Rather they are profound theological realities.
 They come from a relationship with the living Lord, Jesus Christ.
 They are the result and evidence of being chosen by God the Father.
 And they are the work of the Holy Spirit through the preaching of a particular message called the gospel.

 What we want to focus on this morning is the relationship between endurance and hope.
 Our text is verse 3 and in particular the phrase, “endurance of hope.”
 I take this to mean that hope produces endurance, or that endurance is the fruit of hope.
 My reason for this interpretation is that “work of faith” and “labor of love” seem to have that meaning — namely, a work which comes from faith and a labor which comes from love.
 Faith produces work.
 And love produces labor.
 Similarly then, endurance comes from hope and hope produces endurance.